The Court of Protection / Deputyship Application

 The Court of Protection has the power to make an order appointing a deputy to deal with the property and financial affairs or health and welfare of a person who lacks capacity.
-Our Probate Department are able to advise and assist with making a deputyship application for property and financial affairs to the Court of Protection.
+Our Private Client Department are able to advise and assist with making a deputyship application for property and financial affairs to the Court of Protection.

 As with any matters that are dealt with by the Courts, there is a very specific process which needs to be followed.
 Our solicitors will help manage and guide you through the process.

 If you have any questions regarding making an application to the Court of Protection please do not hesitate to contact our private client team by emailing firstname.lastname@example.org or calling us on 020 3440 8000.

 Frequently Asked Questions

 A Deputyship Order is an order granted by the Court of Protection granting the applicant the authority to deal with the affairs of someone who has lost capacity and can no longer manage their own affairs.